DTMF signaling: Multifrequency signaling

-AT&T described the product as "a method for pushbutton signaling from customer stations using the voice transmission path."
-In order to prevent consumer telephones from interfering with the MF-based routing and switching between telephone switching centers, DTMF frequencies differ from all of the pre-existing MF signaling protocols between switching centers: MF/R1, R2, CCS4, CCS5, and others that were later replaced by SS7 digital signaling.
+AT&T described the product as "a method for pushbutton signaling from customer stations using the voice transmission path".
+To prevent consumer telephones from interfering with the MF-based routing and switching between telephone switching centers, DTMF frequencies differ from all of the pre-existing MF signaling protocols between switching centers: MF/R1, R2, CCS4, CCS5, and others that were later replaced by SS7 digital signaling.
 DTMF was known throughout the Bell System by the trademark Touch-Tone.
 The term was first used by AT&T in commerce on July 5, 1960, and was introduced to the public on November 18, 1963, when the first push-button telephone was made available to the public.
-As a parent company of Bell Systems, AT&T held the trademark from September 4, 1962, to March 13, 1984.
+As the parent company of Bell Systems, AT&T held the trademark from September 4, 1962, to March 13, 1984.
 It is standardized by ITU-T Recommendation Q.23.
-In the UK, it is also known as MF4.

 Other vendors of compatible telephone equipment called the Touch-Tone feature tone dialing or DTMF.
 Automatic Electric (GTE) referred to it as "Touch-calling" in their marketing.
 Other trade names such as Digitone were used by the Northern Electric Company in Canada.

 As a method of in-band signaling, DTMF signals were also used by cable television broadcasters as cue tones to indicate the start and stop times of local commercial insertion points during station breaks for the benefit of cable companies.
 Until out-of-band signaling equipment was developed in the 1990s, fast, unacknowledged DTMF tone sequences could be heard during the commercial breaks of cable channels in the United States and elsewhere.
 Previously, terrestrial television stations used DTMF tones to control remote transmitters.
 In IP telephony, DTMF signals can also be delivered as either in-band or out-of-band tones, or even as a part of signaling protocols, as long as both endpoints agree on a common approach to adopt.